Overdraft: Bounce protection plans

 A more recent product being offered by some banks is called "bounce protection".

 Smaller banks offer plans administered by third-party companies which help the banks gain additional fee income.

 Larger banks tend not to offer bounce protection plans, but instead process overdrafts as disclosed in their account terms and conditions.

 In either case, the bank may choose to cover overdrawn items at their discretion and charge an overdraft fee, the amount of which may or may not be disclosed.
 As opposed to traditional ad hoc coverage, this decision to pay or not pay overdrawn items is automated and based on objective criteria such as the customer's average balance, the overdraft history of the account, the number of accounts the customer holds with the bank, and the length of time those accounts have been open.
 However, the bank does not promise to pay the overdraft even if the automated criteria are met.

 Bounce protection plans have some superficial similarities to overdraft lines of credit and ad hoc coverage of overdrafts, but tend to operate under different rules.
 Like an overdraft line of credit, the balance of the bounce protection plan may be viewable as part of the customer's available balance, yet the bank reserves the right to refuse payment of an overdrawn item, as with traditional ad hoc coverage.
 Banks typically charge a one-time fee for each overdraft paid.
 A bank may also charge a recurring daily fee for each day during which the account has a negative balance.

 Critics argue that because funds are advanced to a consumer and repayment is expected, bounce protection is a type of loan.
 Because banks are not contractually obligated to cover the overdrafts, "bounce protection" is not regulated by the Truth in Lending Act, which prohibits certain deceptive advertisements and requires disclosure of the terms of loans.
-Historically, bounce protection could be added to a consumer's account without his or her permission or knowledge.
+Historically, bounce protection could be added to a consumer's account without their permission or knowledge.